 Please note, no dog is truly hypoallergenic, some breeds are better for people with allergies and some are not.
 First, you must determine if you or a family member are in fact allergic to dogs (hair and dander) and that is best determined by a doctor.
 You may be allergic to what a dog naturally brings in from the outside, grass, dust and pollen on their coat versus the dog itself.
 In that case, all dogs will increase your allergy symptoms.
 If you believe you are allergic to dogs the best way to determine if you are allergic to labradoodles is to be around one for at least 24 hours or more.
 Remember there are Labradoodles (flat coated, fleece coated, wool coated) and Australian Labradoodles (fleece coated and wool coated).
 No refunds due to allergies.

-The newly formed Australian CobbaDog (also known as the Australian Labradoodle) registry of Master Dog Breeders and Associates (MDBA), and Authentic Australian Labradoodle Association (ALCA) have been formed to provide a registry to record the Labradoodle, they strive to maintain the soundness and integrity of the breed.
+Their are newly formed Australian Labradoodle registries that have been formed to provide a registry to record the True Australian Labradoodle, they strive to maintain the soundness and integrity of the breed.

 Make sure you find an experienced Labradoodle breeder